inouetmhr/streetview-runner/spec.md

 ## Behavior
 - On BLE `characteristicvaluechanged` event, parsing each event
   - update metrics and UI
-  - advance (in pano) when total_distance increased
+  - advance (in pano) when total_distance delta from previous one > 0
     - If required turn angle >80°:
        - Don't advance and notify the user to choose direction.
-       - if Audio: beep. reuse a single AudioContext; throttle beeps to ≥250 ms apart.
+       - if Audio: beep. throttle beeps to ≥250 ms apart.
+    - measure
+- On Maps `position_changed` event
   - persist location every ≥10 m.
+- On Maps `links_changed` envet
+  - further advance if there still are distance to go

 ## Security
 - Validate `userId`, `lat`, `lng`, and numeric types server‑side.